hojinlee-98/noncoding_region_pipe/README.md

 input_file : vcf file split by chromosome
 lcr_ved : low complexity region file split by chromosome (*.bed)
 MAF : minor allele frequency, this parameter is used to filter rare variants using diverse frequency.

+## noncoding_genecounts
+this directory includes the scripts for making *.geneCounts.txt from coding to noncoding regions.
+as the multi-genes are split into a single gene, each multi-gene is counted multiple times.